snacktavish/TreeUpdatingComparison/TreeComparison.md

 ### Lets take a closer look!

+The phylogenetic placement of turtles is contentious ([see Simion et al 2020 for discussion](https://hal.archives-ouvertes.fr/hal-02535366)).
+Lets look at the lizard/snake realtionships!

 You can also pass ott ids into `get_synth_subtree.py` directly.
-The ids for each taxon from the turtle tree are listed in 'data/turtle_tree_names.csv'.
+The ids for each taxon from the 'turtle_iqtree_OTT.tre' tree are listed in 'data/turtle_tree_names.csv'.
 Or you can search names in the search box at tree.opentreeoflife.org, and get the ott ids from there.

 For example, to see the relationships between Python (ott:675102), e.g. *Python regius*